COMMON NAME: Mountain Gorilla

 In the thick forests of central and west Africa, troops find plentiful food for their vegetarian diet.
 They eat roots, shoots, fruit, wild celery, and tree bark and pulp.

-Female gorillas give birth to one infant after a pregnancy of nearly nine months.
+Female mountain gorillas give birth to one infant after a pregnancy of nearly nine months.
 Unlike their powerful parents, newborns are tiny—weighing four pounds—and able only to cling to their mothers’ fur.
 These infants ride on their mothers’ backs from the age of four months through the first two or three years of their lives.

-Young gorillas, from three to six years old, remind human observers of children.
+Young mountain gorillas, from three to six years old, remind human observers of children.
 Much of their day is spent in play, climbing trees, chasing one another, and swinging from branches.

 In captivity, gorillas have displayed significant intelligence and have even learned simple human sign language.